kaluma-project/kaluma-project.github.io/src/markdown-pages/docs/index.md

 # Introduction

 Welcome to Kaluma!
-Kaluma is a tiny and efficient JavaScript runtime for [RP2040 (Raspberry Pi Pico)](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+Kaluma is a tiny and efficient JavaScript runtime for [RP2040 (Raspberry Pi Pico)](https://www.raspberrypi.com/products/raspberry-pi-pico/) and [RP2350 (Raspberry Pi Pico2)](https://www.raspberrypi.com/products/raspberry-pi-pico-2/).
 If you are a JavaScript developer familiar with Node.js, you can make electronics without learning a new language like C/C++ or Arduino sketch.
 Written in C99 and built on [JerryScript](https://jerryscript.net/) - A lightweight and efficient JavaScript engine.

 ## Main features